ChrisPritchard/ctf-writeups/tryhackme/laxctf.md

 "Try Harder!"

 This one was tough, but fun.
 I learnt a lot more than I would like about latex.

+While the first stage - getting a shell on the box, was very exploratory and fun, the second stage got a weee bit CTF-like, with props like secret values encoded using keys buried in unrealistic APKs and an exploitable connection to TryHackMe etc.

+Ah well, learned a bit, and all the time wasted enumerating certainly taught me a lot about enumerating :D However, I would hope OSCP is a little more real-world than this.

+## Process

 First, only 22 and 80 are open.
 80 reveals a 'TexMaker' website, where you can enter LaTeX script and have it compiled into a PDF for you.